 Consumers first engage through our platform either online or telephonically in response to our data-driven, omni-channel marketing efforts.
 We then use LeadScore, one of our proprietary machine-learning technologies, to evaluate consumer leads in real-time.
-In 2019, we generated over 42.2 million consumer interactions and scored over 4 million consumer leads.
+In 2019, we generated over 42.2 million consumer interactions.
+The data we generate from each consumer interaction helps inform our marketing, consumer leads in 2019, which informs us of the potential profitability and conversion probability of the consumer lead and helps us optimize routing of consumer leads to agents.
 Our proprietary technology and business processes then route qualified prospects online or via live transfer to our agents, both through the internal and external channel.
 Our technology and workflow allow these agents to work in our Benefits Center, where our sales operations are located, or to work remotely at home.
-In 2019, we employed an average of 931 agents, reaching a high of 1,453 agents during the Medicare annual enrollment period.
-Based on consumers' specific needs and our comprehensive data, our agents use our proprietary technology, Marketplace, to identify the optimal health insurance plan options from our vast inventory of insurance products.
-Marketplace then facilitates seamless quoting and enrollment of the consumer-selected health insurance plan using proprietary and third-party data and direct application program interfaces, or API, connections with carriers.
-As a result of our Marketplace technology and increasingly robust data and insights, our qualified prospect to Submitted Policy conversion rate increased from 19.5% in 2018 to 22.7% in 2019 in the Medicare-Internal segment.
+In 2019, we employed an average of 931 agents, reaching a high of 1,453 agents during the three months ended December 31, 2019.
+Based on consumers' specific needs and our comprehensive data, our agents use our proprietary technology platform, Marketplace, to identify the optimal health insurance plan using proprietary and third-party data and direct API connections with carriers.
+As a result of our Marketplace technology and increasingly robust data and insights, our qualified prospect to Submitted Policy conversion rate increased from 20.7% for the three months ended March 31, 2020, and from 20.6% in 2018 to 23.2% in 2019 for the multi-carrier sales outlet of the Medicare-Internal segment.
+An increase in the conversion rate of qualified prospects to Submitted Policies generally results in greater commissionable Approved Submissions.

 Using our proprietary data, we identify consumers who would benefit from proactive engagement and education on their health insurance plan design and guidance on how they can maximize their plan benefits.
 We believe that using our data-driven targeted consumer outreach and our highly skilled agents and proprietary technology to properly select health insurance plans to meet a consumer's particular needs results in higher customer satisfaction.
 As we enroll more qualified prospects through our Marketplace, the power of our data improves our marketing, technology, and agent performance.
-Our platform is engineered for rapid scalability, with modern cloud infrastructure that has information security controls that are independently audited by several third-party firms, and technology-driven compliance with HIPAA, TCPA and state insurance regulations, and CMS regulations.
+Our platform is engineered for rapid scalability, with modern cloud infrastructure that has information security controls that are independently audited by several third-party firms, and technology driven compliance with HIPAA, TCPA and state insurance regulations, and the CMS regulations.